alexanderkoller/pergamon/pergamon.typ

 = Changelog

 ==== Changes in 0.5.0
+- Implemented the complete set of entry types in Biblatex.
+- Languages and countries are now rendered correctly through bibstrings.
 - Introduced the `format-function` argument, which allows flexible control over how #pergamon formats larger blocks of references.
 This permits far-reaching modifications of the standard reference style, without